 Don’t forget to remind your staff (at every staff meeting!) to be collecting these items on an ongoing basis.
 It is often difficult to scramble at the last minute to get these items for an annual report or agency holiday card.
 You want to have these materials on hand at all times…you never know when it will be useful to include a client story or photo in a report, in PR materials, or other agency documents.
 A holiday card designed by one of your clients is warm, personal, and eye-catching to your donors and other stakeholders.
 While it is always prudent to get a signed Photo or Story Release, also ask your volunteers to help take photos at agency public events.
 With the advent of smart phones, video clips are easy and can sometimes tell a funder your agency’s story in a much more compelling way than a grant proposal.
 Ask staff to invite clients to share stories and get signed releases.

 It’s very helpful to have everyone in the agency on the same page.
 Yet, nonprofit directors and managers are always busy…and EVERYTHING seems important.
 This mitigates against dedicating time to plan your work.
 Paradoxically, it also makes it critically important that you “Plan Your Work and Work Your Plan.”
+Remember, it’s self-care for you and your staff and board.

 If you found this article helpful, please click Subscribe to join our mailing list and receive other helpful nonprofit resources.